Reciprocity (social psychology): Cooperation

+Reciprocity over self-interest

-Fehr and Gächter (2000) showed that, when acting within reciprocal frameworks, individuals are more likely to deviate from purely self-interested behavior than when acting in other social contexts.
-Magnanimity is often repaid with disproportionate amounts of kindness and cooperation, and treachery with disproportionate amounts of hostility and vengeance, which can significantly surpass amounts determined or predicted by conventional economic models of rational self-interest.
+Magnanimity is often repaid with disproportionate amounts of kindness and cooperation, and treachery with disproportionate amounts of hostility and vengeance, significantly surpassing amounts determined or predicted by conventional economic models of rational self-interest.
 Moreover, reciprocal tendencies are frequently observed in situations wherein transaction costs associated with specific reciprocal actions are high and present or future material rewards are not expected.
 Whether self-interested or reciprocal action dominates the aggregate outcome is particularly dependent on context; in markets or market-like scenarios characterized by competitiveness and incomplete contracts, reciprocity tends to win out over self-interest.

+The Prisoner's Dilemma

+The Prisoner's Dilemma is a key example of reciprocity and self-interest in action.
+In this scenario, frequently visualized by a 2x2 grid, both A and B have committed the same crime, together.
+Their punishment for the crime is dependent on if they each confess or not, in relation to if the other actor confesses as well.